ShaheimOH/24/index.md

 - Free school meal pupils are half as likely to attend a top higher education institute (Russel group).

-**However, by accepting that there is no equality of outcomes for individuals who work hard, we can find actionable solutions to balance the scales.**
+**Therefore, by accepting that there is no equality of outcomes for individuals who work hard, we can find actionable solutions to balance the scales.**

 ## References